Table of Contents

 Definition of Head Trauma

-Increased intracranial pressure is every rise above the threshold of 20 mm Hg independently of reason.
+Increased intracranial pressure is every rise above the threshold of 20 mm Hg independently of the reason.

 Classification of Head Trauma